tomas-fryza/vhdl-course/Labs/02-ise/README.md

     | `xnor` | Exclusive OR with negation |
     | `-- comment` | Comments |

-3. Follow instructions from [Wiki](https://github.com/tomas-fryza/Digital-electronics-1/wiki/) webpage and simulate your design.
+3. Follow instructions from Wiki, create a test bench, and [simulate your design](https://github.com/tomas-fryza/Digital-electronics-1/wiki/How-to-Simulate-Your-Design-in-ISE) in ISim simulator.

-4. Follow instructions from [Wiki](https://github.com/tomas-fryza/Digital-electronics-1/wiki/) webpage and implement your design to CPLD target device.
+4. Follow instructions from Wiki, create a constraints file, and implement your design to CoolRunner-II CPLD starter board.

 ## Clean project and synchronize git